 Palliative care helps seriously ill patients live with the best possible quality of life.
 Through a team approach, the Palliative Care Program looks for ways to give patients relief from the symptoms, pain and stress of a serious illness - whatever the diagnosis.

 You may be a candidate for this program if you are a seriously ill patient with a life-limiting illness such as AIDS, cancer, chronic heart failure, chronic kidney disease, chronic liver disease, chronic lung disease, dementia, or stroke.

+The SCVMC Palliative Care Program is available in the hospital and in the clinic.
 The palliative care team works closely with the patient's primary doctor to coordinate a plan of care, including discharge planning, and works collaboratively with other services involved in the care of the patient.

 Speak with your doctor if you would like a referral to the Palliative Care Program.
 If you have already been referred and need to contact the team, please call the clinic at 408-793-5974.